BaPSF/bapsflib/docs/howtos/readdata.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-It is possible for a LaPD generated HDF5 file to contain multiple digitizers, which can have multiple analog-digital-converters and multiple data configurations.
-In this case, :meth:`~bapsflib.lapdhdf.files.File.read_data` utilizes keywords :data:`digitizer`, :data:`adc`, and :data:`config_name` to redirect the data extraction accordingly.
+It is possible for a LaPD generated HDF5 file to contain multiple digitizers, each of which can have multiple analog-digital-converters and multiple configuration settings.
+For such a case, :meth:`~bapsflib.lapdhdf.files.File.read_data` has the keywords :data:`digitizer`, :data:`adc`, and :data:`config_name` to direct the data extraction accordingly.

 If :data:`digitizer` is not specified, then it is assumed that the